fabercheng/EDT/EDMS/README.md

    - **Purpose**: Filters and selects compounds for analysis.
    - **Process**: Applies the EDION model to new datasets for compound screening.

+### 6. EDFP to EDION Transformation in LC-HRMS (`edfp_edion_l.py`)
+   - **Purpose**: Transforms EDFP into EDION using the CCNN model.
+   - **Process**: Trains the CCNN model with the curated dataset to generate EDION in ESI modes.

 ## Installation and Usage
 1. Clone or download the repository.
 2. Follow instructions in `config.py` for setting up the environment.
 3. Install necessary dependencies.
 4. Execute the scripts as per the workflow for EDFP and EDION training.

+## Version Updates
+Modified the EDFP to EDION transformation module, added usage scripts for LC, and changed the original script's applicable object to GC.

 ## Notes
 - Adherence to data usage and copyright regulations is essential.